Composition Design of Shape Memory Ceramics based on Gaussian Processes: Prediction of transformation temperature

-In this section, we discuss the set of dopants that are added to ZrO$_2$ to synthesize ceramic compositions.
 These compositions are used to derive the set of key physical features based on electronic and crystal structure properties.
-The features are used as input to a machine learning (ML) model that predicts $T_\text{f}$.
+The features are used as input to a machine learning model that predicts $T_\text{f}$.
+We compare key non-parametric ML methods for the model and choose the best-performing method for the predicting $T_\text{f}$.
 The ML model capable of predicting $T_\text{f}$ plays a key role in searching for ceramic composition with targeted $T_\text{f}$.
-This model will be referred to as ML$_\text{T}$.
-We compare key non-parametric ML methods for the model and choose the best-performing method for the ML$_\text{T}$.
-Furthermore, the lattice parameters of the monoclinic and tetragonal crystal structure usually exhibit a significant correlation with $T_\text{f}$.
-Therefore, the predicted $T_\text{f}$ by the ML$_\text{T}$ may serve as an input parameter for the subsequent construction of another ML model for predicting lattice parameters. \\
+Furthermore, the lattice parameters of the monoclinic and tetragonal crystal structures usually exhibit a significant correlation with $T_\text{f}$.
+Therefore, the predicted $T_\text{f}$ by the ML model could also serve as an input parameter for the subsequent construction of another ML model for predicting lattice parameters. \\